oliverseries/Arduino-MIDI-Sync/README.md

 ## Notes

-The start/stop function works by latching a pin high when the sequence is running, and low when it is not.
+The start/stop function works by latching a pin high when the sequence is running and low when it is not.
 For most drum machines, this is how the start/stop function works internally.

 However, I have seen some drum machines wherein start/stop works by passing a digital signal through a physically latching switch.
 In this circumstance, this mod can still work by using the start/stop pin from the microcontroller to control and analog switch IC (4016/4066) that passes the digital signal through.